 Use of digital cameras for producing short form video projects.
 Introduction to principles, techniques and the terminology of video production and digital filmmaking.
-Guided classroom exercises and projects, including pre-production planning, video and audio recording techniques, on-location set-ups and studio set-ups, lighting for filmmaking, and basic video editing and output.
+Guided classroom exercises and projects, including pre-production planning, storytelling, video and audio recording techniques, on-location set-ups and studio set-ups, lighting for filmmaking, and basic video editing and output.
 (CSU)

 COMM 0070.
-Mass Communication: Media and Society
+Mass Communication: Media and Society Units: 3

-Advisory: Completion of ENGL 1A with grade of "C" or better
+Advisory: Completion of ENGL C1000 with grade of "C" or better Hours: 54 lecture